carrotsrc/loki/README.md

 Finally got my hands dirty in python!
 It seemed like a perfect application of the language.

-Working backwards from wiresharks packet and hex dumps (I was cross eyed after a few hours) and with a bit of referencing from some manuals, managed to put together a simple DNS spoof server.
+Working backwards from wireshark's packet and hex dumps (I was cross eyed after a few hours) and with a bit of referencing from some manuals, managed to put together a simple DNS spoof server.
 Tested and works for the demonstration.

+I am positive there is a more elegent solution to applying predefine data structure on a sequence of bytes than that hacked together mess I layed out using list indecies.

 ### Loki Capture